triadiprabowo/angular-tpDatePicker/README.md

 ### tpDatePicker for AngularJS
 - - - - - - - - - - - -
 Responsive DatePicker for AngularJS, this build adapt from tpScript datepicker module for jQuery, you can see the project in my repos.
+Also, you can try the [DEMO](http://triadiprabowo.github.io/angular-tpDatePicker/) here.

 ### Usage
 - - - - - - - -